FFuchsbe/GlycanComm/README.md

 Installation time: about 20 min
 Software used: Anaconda Navigator, comes with Spider and python version 3.8.
 Also tested with this version.
-Teste on Windows 7/64 bit
+Tested on Windows 7/64 bit

 How to use the scripts (step by step instruction):